-Roofing projects are a staple project when it comes to maintaining and protecting the value of a house, and homeowners depend heavily on professional contractors to help with repairs and replacements—from selecting and acquiring materials to performing the actual installations.
+And since homeowners depend heavily on professional contractors to help with repairs and replacements—from selecting and acquiring materials to performing the actual installations—they are an essential target for roofing brands when developing and marketing their products.

-What Homeowner Trends are Impacting the Roofing Industry in 2024 and 2025?
+What Homeowner Trends are Impacting the Roofing Industry in 2026 and Beyond?

-1. Roofing Purchases Had Dropped but are Bouncing Back
+1. Roofing Purchases are Projected to Bounce Back

-This was due to a variety of factors, including economic uncertainty sparking a dip in home sales, inflation, and the increase in the cost of materials.
+The lack of growth in 2025 was due to a variety of factors, including economic uncertainty sparking a dip in home sales, inflation, and the increase in the cost of materials.
 These challenges have been exacerbated by skilled labor shortages and other market disruptions caused by the pandemic.
-However, supply chains are stabilizing and the housing market continues to correct.
+However, supply chains are stabilizing, and the housing market continues to correct.

-At the ground level, in Q3 of 2024, 4 in 5 exterior contractors, which includes roofing contractors, reported expecting their company’s revenue to increase, according to findings in our Farnsworth Quarterly Contractor Index.
+At the ground level, in the fourth quarter of 2025, 62% of exterior contractors, which includes roofing contractors, reported expecting their company’s revenue to increase, according to findings in our Farnsworth Quarterly Contractor Index.
+A majority are also confident in their ability to get knew business over the next six months.

-2. Natural Wear and Tear Leads to the Most Roof Replacements
+2. General Wear and Tear Leads to the Most Roof Replacements

 Homeowners have a variety of reasons for wanting or needing to replace their roof.
 A majority tackle the project simply because it’s time.
 Roofs have an average lifespan of about 15 to 35 years, depending on how well they’re maintained and what material they’re made of.

-When roofs start failing, it can cause other problems for the structural integrity of a house, and most homeowners understand that it’s important to deal with roofing issues quickly once they emerge.
-Seven out of 10 homeowners list the need to repair or maintain their house as a reason for their roof replacement project, according to research from HIRI.
+When roofs start failing, it can cause other problems in terms of the structural integrity of a house, and most homeowners understand that it’s important to deal with roofing issues quickly once they emerge.
+Waiting often leads to more severe issues.
+According to research from HIRI, nearly eight out of 10 homeowners cite the need to repair or maintain their house as a reason for their roof replacement project.

-A third of homeowners also mentioned wanting to boost their property value—which can be a standalone motivation, but often coincides with reasons related to selling a house.
+About two out of five homeowners also mentioned wanting to boost their property value—which can be a standalone motivation, but often coincides with reasons related to selling a house.
+A similar number also want to reduce ongoing maintenance.

 3. Natural Disasters are Another Primary Cause of Roofing Projects

 Natural disasters also rank high when it comes to motivating factors for roof repair and replacement jobs, although it varies geographically.
-Unsurprisingly, this is a bigger factor in regions in the United States that are more prone to natural disasters, such as storms.
+Unsurprisingly, this is a bigger factor in regions in the United States that are more prone to natural disasters, such as severe storms and flooding.
+Based on research from HIRI, about one-quarter of homeowners reported they needed to repair their roof because of a natural disaster.
+Our Healthy & Safe Home and Environmental & Energy Performance Attitudes report also shows that wind reinforcement on roofs and exterior walls is also regularly finished and planned by homeowners who are concerned about the safety of their property.

-When a natural disaster is the cause for a project, however, it also influences how homeowners cover the costs.
-For example, research from HIRI found that insurance funds cover about 26 percent of roofing projects, compared to about 2 percent of other home improvement projects.
+When a natural disaster is the cause for a project, it also influences how homeowners cover the costs.
+For example, research from HIRI found that insurance funds cover about 21 percent of roofing projects, compared to about 2 percent of other home improvement projects.

 4. Homeowners Rely on Personal Recommendations for Finding Contractors

-When homeowners are looking for contractors to oversee a residential roofing renovation or replacement, roughly a third hire a professional for the job through personal recommendations from friends, neighbors, and colleagues.
+When homeowners are looking for contractors to oversee a residential roofing renovation or replacement, more than a third hire a professional for the job through personal recommendations from friends, neighbors, and colleagues—which is above average in the home improvement industry.
 That makes recommendations the top source for finding building professionals, even more so than advertisements and other types of marketing.

 As a result, providing exemplary customer service and cultivating a good reputation that spurs positive word-of-mouth is essential for contractors.
 Any ways that your manufacturing can make roofing contractors that are loyal to your brand more accessible to homeowners is a good move to increase sales.

-Additionally, about 10 percent of projects are contracted based on an insurance company recommendation, so establishing positive channel relationships and maintaining those relationships is important.
+Additionally, about 8% of projects are contracted based on an insurance company recommendation, so establishing positive channel relationships and maintaining those relationships is important.

 5. Comparatively Few Roofing Projects are DIY

 In other areas of home maintenance, it is somewhat common to see individuals take on tasks or contribute to various residential repairs and upgrades.
-In fact, only about 1 in 5 home improvement projects are entirely contracted out to professionals.
+In fact, only about one in five home improvement projects are entirely contracted out to professionals.

-However, do-it-for-me (DIFM) labor makes up the vast majority of roof replacement projects.
-4 in 5 of these residential jobs are handed over to contractors and professionals because they are knowledgeable about local building codes, applicable warranties, and cost-effective and long-lasting materials.
+However, do-it-for-me (DIFM) labor makes up the vast majority of roof replacement projects, with very few homeowners attempting these home improvement activities on their own.
+In fact, about four in five of these residential jobs are handed over to contractors and professionals because they are knowledgeable about local building codes, applicable warranties, and cost-effective and long-lasting materials.
 They also are better equipped to ensure the installation is done properly (and safely), which is important to homeowners when they’re making a major investment like a roof replacement.

 Professional roofing installations also regularly come with contractor service warranties, beyond the manufacturer’s product warranties, both of which reduce the risk of starting a roofing project for the homeowner.